spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

 sorry for my bad english

-this is an easy way of streaming on linux
+this is an easy way to streaming on rpi

 Bookworm RPI 2 3 and 4